 Machu Picchu, located in the heart of the Peruvian Andes, is one of the world's most iconic and well-preserved archaeological sites.
 This remarkable Inca citadel, often referred to as the "Lost City of the Incas, has been a symbol of ancient Inca culture, architectural ingenuity, and natural beauty.

 Archaeological Sites in South America

 The Nazca Lines are a group of very large geoglyphs formed by depressions or shallow incisions made in the soil of the Nazca Desert in southern Peru between 500 BC and 500 AD.
 The site is one of the most impressive-looking archaeological areas in the world.

-The Parque Arqueológico do Solstício (Solstice Archaeological Park) is an archaeological park located in Amapá state, Brazil, near the city of Calçoene.
-The site contains a megalithic stone circle, colloquially known as the Amazon Stonehenge.
+The Parque Arqueológico do Solstício (Solstice Archaeological Park) is located in Amapá state, Brazil, near the city of Calçoene.
+The site contains a pre-Columbian megalithic stone circle, colloquially known as the Amazon Stonehenge.

-The Sacred City of Caral-Supe is a 5000 year old archaeological site, situated on a dry desert terrace, overlooking the green valley of the Supe River in Peru.
+The Sacred City of Caral-Supe is a well-preserved 5000-year-old archaeological site on a desert terrace overlooking the green valley of the Supe River in Peru.
 It dates back to the Late Archaic Period of the Central Andes and is the oldest center of civilization in the Americas.

 The San Agustín Archaeological Park is located near the town of San Agustín in the Huila Department of Colombia.
 It represents the cultural and artistic achievements of a civilization that existed from the 1st to the 8th century in the northern Andean region.
 The park consists of three separate properties known as San Agustín, Alto de los Ídolos, and Alto de Las Piedras.
 It is home to South America's most extensive collection of religious monuments and megalithic sculptures.